languagetool-org/languagetool-org.github.io/finding-errors-using-n-gram-data.md

 are often confused, like *their* and *there*.
 The n-gram data set is huge and thus not part of the LT download.
 To make use of it, you have two choices:

-* Use the form on <https://languagetool.org>, which always has the latest and best ngram data.
+* Use the editor on <https://languagetool.org>, which always has the latest and best ngram data.
 * Set up your own LT server with the n-gram data.

 To use the data locally:

 1. Make sure you have a fast disk, i.e. an SSD.
 Without an SSD, using this data can make LanguageTool *much* slower.
-2. Download the data (8GB!) from <http://languagetool.org/download/ngram-data/> - note: data
+2. Download the data (~8GB) from <http://languagetool.org/download/ngram-data/> - note: data
-   is currently only available for English, German, French, and Spanish (plus some data for untested languages).
+   is currently only available for English, German, French, and Spanish.
+   Use `ngrams-xx-2015*` files for LanguageTool <= 6.5, `ngrams-xx-2024*` files for LanguageTool >= 6.6.
 3. Unzip it and put it in its own directory named `en`, `de`, `fr`, or `es`, depending on the language.
 The path you need to set in the next step is the directory that the `en` etc. directory is in, not that directory itself.
 4. Then, depending on how you use LanguageTool:
-   * LibreOffice/OpenOffice add-on: open the Options dialog and set the n-gram directory.
    * Command line: start with the `--languagemodel` option pointing to the ngram-index directory.
    * Server mode: Start with the `--languageModel` option.
 Alternatively, you can start with the `--config file` option.
 This properties file needs to have a `languageModel=...` entry